flyandi/BitsyLED/README.md

 <img src="docs/screen_1.png">

+### Installation

-The configurator is available currently only as unpacked Chrome extension that needs to be installed manually.
-Check the release tab for the files.
+The configurator is available as standalone app since Google has dropped support for Chrome Apps.
+Please download the latest release for your platform from the `releases` tab.

+Once installed, the application will automatically updates itself once new versions are released.

 ## Hardware